 Peyronie’s Disease Treatment in Riverside, CA

 Peyronie’s disease may negatively affect your quality of life and sexual intimacy.
 Expert urologist Howard Aubert, MD, and his team in Riverside, California specialize in the diagnosis and treatment of Peyronie’s disease.
-He offers innovative treatments to alleviate your symptoms and improve sexual health for men near Corona, Moreno Valley, San Bernardino, Ontario and Upland.
-For an evaluation, call the office or request an appointment online today.
+He offers innovative treatments to alleviate your symptoms and improve sexual health for men at his urology clinic in Riverside.
+Our office is conveniently located near Corona, Moreno Valley, San Bernardino, Ontario and Upland.
+For an evaluation, please call (951) 585-1800 or request an appointment online today.

 What is Peyronie’s Disease?

 Peyronie’s disease occurs when scar tissue develops under the skin in your penis from injury or trauma.
 The scar tissue may cause a bend or indentation in your penis during an erection, which can cause pain in addition to becoming indented during erections.

 The change in the structure and function of your penis from Peyronie’s disease may affect your physical and emotional well-being.
 Dr. Howard Aubert believes an early diagnosis and treatment plan produces the best outcomes.

 The symptoms of Peyronie’s disease may look like other conditions or problems with the penis but the most common symptoms of Peyronie disease include: